coolbot100s/Hatchery/README.md

 ## What can Hatchery not do?

 Hatchery can not export your mod for you, make sure to follow the instructions provided by GDWeave.

+## How do I use Hatchery?

+Simply download or clone this repository, and run `Hatchery.py`, your terminal will guide you through the rest.
+If you want to use a `.csv` file to create fish in bulk, you can edit the one provided, same for generating your mod's info from a `.json`

 ## Links